AlexanderHaan/katacoda-scenarios/neo4j_case_study/step1.md

 `./import_data.sh`{{execute}}

 This may take 1-2 minutes.
 This data has information about movies e.g. the movie title, the director, the rating.
-The CSV-file is about 1MB big, so it may take some seconds.
+The CSV-file is about 1MB big, so it may take some time.
 In the next step you will learn how to interpret tha data in a Neo4j database and how it is organized.